survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 Before going further, make sure you have `node` and `npm` commands available at your terminal.

+T> If you want to control Node.js version, consider using [nvm](https://www.npmjs.com/package/nvm).

 ## Setting Up the Project

 To get a starting point, we should create a directory for our project and set up a *package.json* there. npm uses that to manage project dependencies.
 Here are the basic commands: